luciusmagn/lambdas-and-logos/book.typ

     there is immense power in simplicity.
 ]

-And for this reason, Lisp is not a mainstream programming language.
+Thus, Lisp is not a mainstream programming language.
 The most mainstream Lisp-y language is Clojure, and Clojure made some sacrifices of "Lispness" by moving less towards symbolic programming and more towards functional programming.
 Oh well.